aylromero/salvo/README.md

 # 💣 salvo 💣
-Salvo Game using Java 8, Spring and Hibernate
+Salvo Game using Java and Spring